Landlord’s Guide to UK Tenancy Deposit Scheme & Compliance

 By law, landlords in England and Wales must register deposits within 30 days of receipt using an approved tenancy deposit protection scheme.
 These schemes prevent landlords from unlawfully withholding deposits and provide tenants with a legal process for resolving disputes.

-Approved Tenancy Deposit Schemes in the UK
+Approved Tenant Schemes UK

 Landlords can choose from three government-approved tenancy deposit schemes: